Many people think of Carnuntum as the location with the reconstructions of Roman town buildings. But there’s much more to this archaeological park…

 How to see the sites

-See the main Carnuntum article for directions to the various locations.
+See the Carnuntum overview for directions to the various locations, including the main site with its reconstructions.